- Exercise & Fitness

 - The speed with which the breath is controlled should be equal to the speed with which hands are moved.

-- Repeat this cycle for 20 times with good concentration.
+- Repeat this cycle for 20 times with high concentration.

 1. Helps in enhancing the respiratory power.